littleosbook/aenix/doc/paging.md

 will be loaded into the memory position `0x00000000`.
 Therefore, when resolving indirect references, `0x00000000` will be base address for calculating the exact position.
-But if the kernel is mapped onto the virtual address space (`0x00000000`, `"size of kernel"`), the user mode process will be loaded at virtual memory address `size of kernel` (probably a little bit after due to alignment).
+But if the kernel is mapped onto the virtual address space (`0x00000000`, `"size of kernel"`), the user mode process cannot be loaded at virtual address `0x00000000 - it must be placed somewhere else.
 Therefore, the assumption from the linker that the user mode process is loaded into memory at position `0x00000000` is wrong.
-This can be corrected by using a linker script which tells the linker to assume a different starting address, but that is a very cumbersome solution for the users of the operating system.
+This can be corrected by using a linker script which tells the linker to assume a different starting address, but that is very cumbersome solution for the users of the operating system.

 ## At which virtual address should the kernel then be placed?